brunoafabricio/Course_Flutter_2020/#6_App_ContactBook/contact_book/README.md

 ## 🧠 what I learned in this class:
-- Permanent store in sqlfile
+- Permanent store in sqlfile;
+- file contact_helper can be used in future project;